-We intend to enter into an unsecured revolving line of credit within 60 days following the closing of this offering.
-While we have no commitments or understandings with respect to such a line of credit, we have had discussions with several financial institutions, including affiliates of our underwriters, regarding their willingness to provide such a line of credit in amounts ranging from \$25 million up to \$185 million.
+We intend to enter into a \$150 million unsecured revolving line of credit within 60 days following the closing of this offering.
+We do not expect to borrow under any such revolving line of credit until the proceeds of this offering have been substantially invested.
+While we have no commitments or understandings with respect to such a line of credit, we have had discussions with several financial institutions, including affiliates of our underwriters, regarding their willingness to provide such a line of credit.
 With certain limited exceptions, we are only allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowing.
 The amount of leverage that we employ will depend on our investment adviser's and our board of directors' assessment of market and other factors at the time of any proposed borrowing.
 We cannot assure you that we will be able to obtain a line of credit at all or on terms acceptable to us.